Search

 With one fifth of the global population now speaking Chinese, there are plenty of native speakers out there for you to practice your newfound language skills with face-to-face.
 There are also plenty of Mandarin courses and resources readily available both online and offline that can help to both simplify and speed up the language learning process.

 In our view, it’s about time we stop asking “is it hard to learn Mandarin Chinese” and instead just start learning.
 Not only is it a great exercise for the brain, but it’ll open up a world of opportunity for you – from the ability to communicate with and befriend over 1 billion people to expanding your business network and professional potential.
+There are numerous remote job opportunities for Mandarin speakers in today’s labor market.
+Thus, Mandarin proficiency can significantly broaden your career prospects.

 We hope these tips have helped to remove any fears you might’ve had with regards to learning Mandarin.
 Find out more about how Mandarin Matrix can help you on your Mandarin language learning journey here.